-45 Years Ago: Wishbone Ash Make Their Debut
+Why Wishbone Ash Doubled Up for Their Debut

-Although they were rarely among the top-selling bands, Wishbone Ash were incredibly important on the development of hard rock.
+Although they were rarely among the top-selling bands, Wishbone Ash were incredibly important in the development of hard rock.
 They released their self-titled debut album on Dec.
 4, 1970.

 Formed in 1969 by drummer Steve Upton and bassist Martin Turner, Wishbone Ash chose a different template than the three-piece defined by Cream and the Jimi Hendrix Experience.
 While in the process of auditioning lead guitarists, they couldn't decide who to go with, so they ended up keeping both Andy Powell and Ted Turner and created a twin-lead attack.
 Thin Lizzy, Judas Priest and Iron Maiden would all claim Wishbone Ash as an early influence.

-Originally managed by Miles Copland (brother of Stewart and future manager of the Police among others), they signed a deal with Decca/MCA and set about recording their debut.
+Originally managed by Miles Copland (future manager of the Police among others, and brother of Stewart Copeland), they signed a deal with Decca/MCA and set about recording their debut.
 Very much a product of the era, Wishbone Ash shows a young and energetic band trying to find their own identity and, in this case, the two lead guitars certainly help that along.

 The LP blasts off with "Blind Eye" which weighs in with some blues-based riffing not unlike early Jethro Tull (sans flute) or Love Sculpture.
 There are traces of progressive rock that creep in throughout the album -- not so much in style, but rather in the bravado of their attack.
 "Lady Whiskey" is another fine urgent bluesy rocker, while "Errors of My Way" is bathed in folk overtones.